Direkt zur Hauptnavigation springen Direkt zum Inhalt springen Jump to sub navigation

 Access options for GREGOR observations

-5% of the telescope time is reserved for international access to all solar telescopes on the Canary Islands (GREGOR, VTT, THEMIS).
+5% of the GREGOR telescope time is reserved for international access.
 The observing time is assigned by the EAST TAC.
-For ITP time, applications must include researchers with affiliations in at least two of the following countries: Spain, UK, Germany, France, Italy, and Finland.
+For ITP time, multi-national and/or multi-telescope applications are prefered.
+Submit the proposal template (see above) to east_tac@astro.su.se.
 Contact Dan Kiselman (dan@astro.su.se) for more information.
-Application at https://solarnet-project.eu/Access-Calls

 Spanish time (Solar CAT)